-There is no printed textbook for the course, but you will be reading and viewing material from the Web for each module.
+There is no printed textbook for the course, but you will read and view material from the Web for each module.
 You will find that there are more pages to read in Canvas for this course than you may be used to in other online courses; think of these Canvas pages as the textbook for the course.